Rime vs Rhyme: An Unfortunate Error

 Dr. Samuel Johnson

-In Laurence Perrine’s time-tested textbook, Sound and Sense: An Introduction to Poetry, which has introduced several generations of students to poetry, Professor Perrine employed the correct spelling of the term which signals that two words sound nearly the same.
+In Laurence Perrine’s time-tested textbook, Sound and Sense: An Introduction to Poetry, which has introduced several generations of students to poetry, Professor Perrine employed the spelling, rime, of the term which signals that two words sound nearly the same.

 Perrine’s textbook is in its fourteenth edition.
 I can attest that with the 9th edition and back through to the first, Perrine used the term "rime"—not rhyme.
 After Perrine’s death, Professor Thomas Arp took up the task of updating the text.
-I assume that Arp continued to use the correct term; although I have not seen copies of the 10th through 14th editions.
+I assume that Arp continued to use the same spelling employed by his mentor, but I have not seen copies of the 10th through 14th editions.

-(If anyone has information either confirming that continued use or if Arp fell under the pervading error usage, I would very much appreciate a report.)
+(If anyone has information either confirming that continued use or if Arp has now begun using "rhyme" instead of "rime," I would very much appreciate a report.)

 Origin of the Term "Rhyme"